-(a) Title of thesis.

-- (b) Name of the candidate. - (c) Purpose or relationship of the thesis to the course or degree requirement. - (d) College and/or department in which the candidate has been admitted for the degree. - (e) Name of the university to which it is submitted. - (f) Month and year of submission or acceptance.
+- (a) Title of thesis. - (b) Name of the candidate. - (c) Purpose or relationship of the thesis to the course or degree requirement. - (d) College and/or department in which the candidate has been admitted for the degree. - (e) Name of the university to which it is submitted. - (f) Month and year of submission or acceptance.

-The title should be accurate, concise, and printed in capital letters.
-It should convey the main theme of the problem investigated and if possible, one should give a clue about the method or type of research involved.
+The title should be accurate, concise and printed in capital letters.
+It should convey the main theme of the problem investigated and if possible one should give a clue about the method or type of research involved.
+A specimen of the title page has been presented here.

-2. Preface or Acknowledgement:
+2. Preface or Acknowledgement

 A preface is different from an introduction.
-It is a brief account of the origin and the utility of the study for which the thesis is presented.
+It is a brief account of the purport or the origin and the utility of the study for which the thesis is presented.
 It also includes the acknowledgement of the persons and sources that have been helpful to the investigator.
 If the researcher does not want to mention anything about the study on this page except acknowledging the debt to others, it will be desirable to use just the title and be restrained without flattery and effusive recognition for help by the family members and others.
 The preface should not be too long with too many details about the research work or its organization, which can appear in the introduction.
 The word PREFACE or ACKNOWLEDGEMENT should be typed in capital letters.
 It should be written impressively.

-3. Table of Contents:
+3. Table of Contents

 This section lists all the main chapter headings and the essential subheading in each with the appropriate page numbers against each.
-The listing of main chapters is preceded by some preliminaries like preface or acknowledgement, list of tables, list of figures, abstract or synopsis and their respective pages in small Roman numbers and followed at the end by appendices, and Indexes.
+The listing of main chapters is generally preceded by some preliminaries like preface or acknowledgement, list of tables, list of figures, abstract or synopsis and their respective pages in small Roman numbers and followed at the end by appendices, and Indexes.

-Contents should neither be too detailed nor too unsure.
+Contents should neither be too detailed nor too sketchy.
 The table of contents should serve an important purpose in providing an outline of the contents of the report.
 The capitalized title 'CONTENTS' should be the central heading of the page and the capitalized word 'CHAPTER' and 'PAGE' should lead to the numbers of chapters and those of pages respectively on the left and right margins.
+An example has been given in the tabular form.

-4. List of Tables:
+4. List of Tables

 The table of contents is followed by the list of tables on a separate page.
 This list of tables consists of the titles or captions of the tables included "in the thesis along with the page number where these can be located.
 It has been illustrated here.
-The capitalized title 'LIST OF TABLES' should be the central heading of the page and the capital words 'TABLE' and
+The capitalized title 'LIST OF TABLES' should be the central heading of the page and the capital words 'TABLE' and 'PAGE' should lead to the numbers and those of pages respectively at left and right margins.

-5. List of Figures and Illustrations:
+5. List of Figures and Illustrations

-If any charts, graphs, or any other illustrations are used in the thesis, a list of figures on a separate page is prepared in the same form as the list of tables except that they are numbered with Arabic numbers.
+If any charts graphs or any other illustrations are used in the thesis, a list of figures on a separate page is prepared in the same form as the list of tables except that they are numbered with Arabic numbers.
 An example has been given here for this purpose.

-12.7 (B) MAIN BODY OF REPORT OR TEXTUAL BODY
+(B) MAIN BODY OF REPORT OR TEXTUAL BODY